History and Criminology BA (Hons)

 • Themes in American history

-You will choose two further option modules from a range of history, Scottish history, criminology, politics and other humanities subjects.
+You will also choose two further option modules from our range of humanities and social science subjects.

 • Dynastic decline and religious violence: Valois France, 1550-1610